Indias Covid Deaths 10 Times Higher Than Reported: Study - UrduPoint

 India's official death toll of just over 414,000 is the world's third-highest after the United States' 609,000 fatalities and Brazil's 542,000.

-Experts have been casting doubt on India's toll for months, blaming the stressed health service rather than deliberate misinformation.
+Experts have been casting doubt on India's toll for months, blaming the already overstretched health service.

 Several Indian states have revised their virus tolls in recent weeks, adding thousands of "backlog" deaths.

-The center's report was based on estimating "excess mortality", the number of extra people who died compared with pre-crisis figures.
+The Center for Global Development report was based on estimating "excess mortality", the number of extra people who died compared with pre-crisis figures.

-The authors -- which included Arvind Subramanian, a former chief government economic adviser -- did this partly by analysing death registrations in some states as well as a recurring national economic study.
+The authors -- who included Arvind Subramanian, a former chief government economic adviser -- did this partly by analysing death registrations in some states as well as a recurring national economic study.

+They also compared surveys of the spread of Covid-19 in India with international death rates.

 The researchers, which also included a Harvard University expert, acknowledged that estimating mortality with statistical confidence was difficult.